Local forms for the double $A_n$ quiver: Geometric Preliminaries

 The passage from left to right takes a given $M$ and associates a certain moduli space of representations of $\End_{\scrR}(M)$.
-Thus we do not lose any geometric information by passing from crepant resolutions to NCCRs.
+In particular, passing from a crepant resolution to the corresponding NCCR retains the geometric information relevant for our purposes.

 We next explain the passage from right to left in detail.
 Let $\uppi \colon \scrX \rightarrow \Spec \scrR$ be a crepant resolution with exceptional curves $\Curve_1,\dots, \Curve_n$.
 For any $1 \leq i \leq n$, there is a unique bundle $\mathcal{M}_i$ on $\scrX$ \cite[3.5.4]{V1}, and